design-tokens/community-group/technical-reports/format/composite-types.md

 Since composite types are ultimately composed of the core design token types, a design tool could automatically display an appropriate <abbr title="User Interface">UI</abbr> for creating, editing, or previewing them.

-For instance, the color pair example above consists of 2 colors, one with the key <code>foreground</code> and the other with the key <code>background</code>.
+For instance, the color pair example above consists of 2 colors, one with the key `foreground` and the other with the key `background`.
 A design tool could therefore display two color picker widgets using those keys as the respective labels.

 <div class="issue" data-number="54" title="Should composites be part of the MVP specification?">